Why Get An RV Inspection By A Certified RV Inspector?

 Coach 12 Volt Battery System

 I will inspect and evaluate the condition, location and type of battery bank, and verify charging capability.
-I will also inspect the cables and housing.
+And I will also inspect the cables and housing.

 Fresh Water System